HELL-SHADE/CEH-TASK-WEEK-1-/README.md

 3. The application can handle packet loss or out-of-order delivery (e.g., DNS queries).

+## Summary
+TCP and UDP serve different purposes in network communication.
+TCP is ideal for those applications where reliability and data integrity are important, while UDP is better suited for those applications where speed and efficiency are more critical than reliability.

 #  List the TCP Flags along with their use/function?